History of the Konsumzentrale:

 Overall Completion

-MIB Konsumzentrale Leipzig GmbH takes out a lease on the site of the Konsumzentrale.
-The monument will undergo a gentle transition into the new world of work over the next few years.
+MIB Konsumzentrale Leipzig GmbH secured a lease for the Konsumzentrale site.
+The monument will undergo a gradual transition into the new world of work over the next few years.

-As part of the EXPO project: “Plagwitz on route to the 21st century”, first steps are taken to invest 2 million Deutschmark in the refurbishment of the Konsumzentrale.
-This results in 30,000 square metres of attractive office and commercial space.
-The two lovingly restored ballrooms, which can be booked for conferences and seminars, are a particular highlight.
+As part of the EXPO project, 'Plagwitz on route to the 21st century,' initial measures were initiated to invest 2 million Deutschmark in the renovation of the Konsumzentrale.
+This endeavor yields 30,000 sqm of appealing office and commercial space.
+Notably, the two meticulously restored ballrooms, which can be booked for conferences and seminars, are a particular highlight.